Sari Shihab

-Sari Shihab was a Jordanian national born in 1973 who was a member of the different groups that were founded by Abu Musab al-Zarqawi.
-Sari Muhammad Hasan Shihab was also known as Abu Safar and Suhayb.
+Sari Muhammad Hasan Shihab, known as Abu Khalid al-Muhandis (1973 – 22 August 2019), was a Jordanian national born in 1973 who was a member of the different groups that were founded by Abu Musab al-Zarqawi.
+He was one of the initial members of the Jama'at al-Tawhid wal-Jihad organization which was founded by al-Zarqawi in 1999.
+Shihab was also known as Abu Safar and Suhayb.
 Shihab was one of five al-Qaeda leaders who were released by Iran in March 2015 in exchange for a kidnapped Iranian diplomat in Yemen.
 The other four were Saif al-Adel, Abdullah Ahmed Abdullah, Abu Khayr al-Masri and Khalid al-Aruri.

-According to one report Sari Shihab was "involved in WMD programs and plots."
+According to one report, Sari Shihab was "involved in WMD programs and plots."
 Sky News described Shihab and Al-Aruri as "The Iranians have also released two lesser known, though no less dangerous, operatives, both of Jordanian descent."

-Shihab was killed in an explosion in Idlib, Syria in August 2019.
+Shihab was killed in an explosion in Idlib, Syria on August 22, 2019.